Cathay Pacific Flight 700Z: Investigation

-The wreckage was located in "lightly wooded" terrain, still burning, not long after Saigon ACC lost contact.
-Although two bodies were retrieved almost immediately, the presence of hostile forces nearby made it very difficult to examine the wreckage in depth.
+The wreckage was located by a United States Army helicopter in "lightly wooded" terrain on a remote hilltop near Pleiku, still burning, not long after Saigon ATC lost contact.
+Although two bodies were retrieved almost immediately, the presence of hostile Vietcong forces nearby made it very difficult to examine the wreckage in depth.
+South Vietnamese soldiers were drafted in to search for the wreckage and secure the crash site.
+It was reported that before the area was secured, local villagers had gone through the wreckage looking for valuables.
+A team of investigators from Cathay Pacific's parent company the Swire Group and the UK Civil Aviation Authority were sent to examine the area.

 The spread of debris suggested that the airplane had broken into three large sections, with the breakpoints almost exactly along the front and rear of the wingbox, prior to hitting the ground, and the relative closeness of these sections suggested that this breakup had occurred at a low altitude.
 Other debris, including two engines and the horizontal stabilizer, could be seen further away from helicopters, but could not be reached on foot due to war activity.
-The aircraft's flight data recorder was recovered and read; it showed that the airplane was flying on course at 29,000 ft at a speed of 310 kn until 0559 GMT (1259 local time), at which point the recorded data became nonsensical for 30 seconds before stopping entirely.
+The rear section of the aircraft was later found impaled on a tree with the bodies of thirteen passengers and two cabin crew members still inside while the middle section was found to have exploded on impact with the ground.
+The aircraft's flight data recorder was recovered and read; it showed that the airplane was flying on course at 29,000 ft at a speed of 310 kn until 05:59 GMT (12:59 local time), at which point the recorded data became nonsensical for 30 seconds before stopping entirely.
 The aircraft was not equipped with a cockpit voice recorder.